We’re not like other firms.

 • Driving too fast for the road, weather or traffic conditions

-If a negligent driver hit you while you were walking or struck your loved one, you can count on Englander Peebles to work hard to hold that driver accountable.
-Our goal will be to recover maximum compensation for you.
+If a negligent driver hit you while you were walking or struck your loved one, you can count on us to work hard to hold that driver accountable.
+We recover maximum compensation for you.

 What Should You Do After A Pedestrian Accident?